emitamago/react_jobly/README.md

+#### Rithm React Exercise
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Backend API was provided by school.
+Built frontend with React

 ## Available Scripts